xP4NGU1N/ippt/README.md

 # Form tracker for IPPT Stations

-<p>Created this programme to prepare for IPPT (push-up and sit-up stations), and to experiment with OpenCV/ Mediapipe.
+<p>Created this programme to prepare for IPPT (push-up and sit-up stations) and to experiment with OpenCV/ Mediapipe.
 Included libraries to be installed in the notebook.
 </p>

 **Data points**<br /><br />